ColtenAllen/cs101-repo/README.md

 ## Blackjack

-This will be a terminal version of Blackjack. cards.py contains the class defintions game.py is the file that will be used to play the game
+This will be a terminal version of Blackjack. cards.py contains all classes and functions used to create the game. deckDictionary contains only the dictionary used to create the deck. game.py is the file that will be used to play the game .